 Have one of these packed and ready to use with all the essentials — water, sunblock, fly nets, insect spray, Band-Aids and hats.

 Sarongs work in so many ways.
 Handy to wear to the beach or to the shower, extra shade hanging from awnings, handy curtain and can double as a temporary sheet.

 If you have to use them, they also come in handy as fire starters.

 You can buy whole rolls of these biodegradable bags and, apart from their obvious use, they make great rubbish bags.

 This can come in various forms.
-Buying petrol is a necessity, but maybe also hit the local bakery, buy meat from the local butcher (who may even vacuum seal it for you), and try to eat out one night at the local pub or cafe if your budget allows.
+Buying petrol is a necessity, but maybe also hit the local bakery for morning tea essentials, buy meat from the local butcher (who may even vacuum seal it for you), or eat out one night at the local pub or cafe.

 Never leave your vehicle unlocked — even if you’re just ducking to the loo.
 Don’t tempt thieves by leaving valuables in sight.
-Don’t leave anything of value near the door — it’s very easy and quick for them to reach in and steal your keys or handbag or camera.
+And don’t leave anything of value near the door — it’s very easy and quick for them to reach in and steal your keys, handbag or your camera.

 It’s the best way to learn the ropes and pick up new tips on places to go, things to see and more handy hints for on the road.

-If you’re like me, you’ll need a journal or two to record all the fabulous times you are having on the road.
+If you’re like me, you’ll need a journal or two to record all the fabulous times you are having.